savchenko/windows10/README.md

 > Note: There is no Group Policy to turn off the Malicious Software Reporting Tool diagnostic data.

-Even then, registry "tweaks" are taken directly from Microsoft documentation for the specific build version.
+Even then, registry "tweaks" are taken from Microsoft documentation for the specific build version.

 ## Rationale
-One might rightfully ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />
+One might ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />
 At present, main considerations are:
 * Ability to use [well-tested FDE](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures) that it tied to TPM _and_ user-supplied secret.
 While it is possible to implement something similar via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not a default modus operandi of LUKS.